chcko/chcko/README.rst

       └── setup.py

-Image file names in ``_images`` are either random or otherwise unique by encoding author ID, problem ID, content and possibly language.
+Image file names in ``_images`` are either random or otherwise unique by encoding package ID, problem ID, content and possibly language.

 ``__init__.py`` is always there.
 Altogether it is a `Python <https://docs.python.org>`__ package,